trychlos/pwix-accounts-manager/README.md

 The `AccountsManager.amClass` class notably determines which schema is handled in which collection.
 All permissions are also managed at this class level.

-This class must be instanciated by the application in its common code.
+The `AccountsManager.amClass` class extends the `AccountsHub.ahClass` and so takes all its instanciation arguments.
+Like this later, it must be instanciated by the application in its common code.

 Constructor takes an object as single argument, with following keys: